a73325ba5af60adb712213aa789243dc02f74d90

 594 * \sa munmap(2), mmap_full_file().

-596 int para_munmap(void *start
+596 int para_munmap(void *start, size_t length)

-605 PARA_ERROR_LOG("munmap (%p/%zu) failed: %s\n", start
+605 PARA_ERROR_LOG("munmap (%p/%zu) failed: %s\n", start, length,

-607 return -ERRNO_TO_PARA_ERROR(err
+607 return -ERRNO_TO_PARA_ERROR(err);

 611 * Check a file descriptor for writability.